On monophonic position sets in graphs: Introduction

 \section{Introduction}

-In 1900 Dudeney, famous for his mathematical puzzles, posed the following question~\cite{dudeney-1917}: what is the largest number of pawns that can be placed on an $n \times n$ chessboard such that no horizontal or vertical lines contains more than two pawns?
-This problem was generalised to the setting of graph theory independently in~\cite{manuel-2018a,manuel-2018b} and~\cite{ullas-2016} as follows: a set of vertices $S$ in a graph $G$ is in \emph{general position} if no shortest path of $G$ contains more than two vertices of $S$.
+In 1900 Dudeney, famous for his mathematical puzzles, posed the following question~\cite{dudeney-1917}: what is the largest number of pawns that can be placed on an $n \times n$ chessboard such that no three pawns are on a straight line?
+This problem was generalised to the setting of graph theory independently at least three times in~\cite{ullas-2016,Korner,manuel-2018a} as follows: a set of vertices $S$ in a graph $G$ is in \emph{general position} if no shortest path of $G$ contains more than two vertices of $S$.
 The problem then consists of finding the largest set of vertices in general position for a given graph $G$.
 This has been shown to be an NP-complete problem~\cite{manuel-2018a}.
-The general position problem has been the subject of intensive research; for some recent developments see~\cite{Ghorbani-2020,Klavzar-2019,Neethu-2020,Patkos-2019,Thomas-2020}.
+The general position problem has been the subject of intensive research; for some recent developments see~\cite{Ghorbani-2020,Klavzar-2019,manuel-2018b,Neethu-2020,Patkos-2019,Thomas-2020}.

 Some interesting variants of the general position problem have been considered in the literature.
 In~\cite{KlaKuzPetYer} the authors consider the general position problem using the \emph{Steiner distance} instead of the normal graph distance.
-In~\cite{KlaRalYer} the shortest paths considered are restricted to have length at most $d$, so that a set $S$ of vertices of a graph $G$ is a \emph{$d$-position set} if for any three vertices $u,v,w \in S$, if $w$ lies on a shortest $u,v$-path, then $d_G(u,v) > d$.
+In~\cite{KlaRalYer} the authors set a limit on the length of the shortest paths considered.
+For a fixed integer $d$, they define a set $S$ of vertices of a graph $G$ to be a \emph{general $d$-position set} if for any three vertices $u,v,w \in S$ that lie on a common geodesic $P$, the length of $P$ is greater than $d$; the number of vertices in a largest general $d$-position set is the \emph{general $d$-position number} $\gp _d(G)$ of $G$.
 The paper~\cite{ThoCha} discusses the largest general position sets that are also independent sets.
 A further recent variant of the general position problem can be found in~\cite{diStef}, which discusses \emph{mutual visibility sets}; a set $M$ of vertices of a graph $G$ is \emph{mutually visible} if for any $u,v \in M$ there exists at least one shortest $u,v$-path in $G$ that intersects $M$ only in the vertices $u,v$.
 In this paper, we consider a variation of the general position problem, which we call the \emph{monophonic position problem}, obtained by replacing `shortest path' by `induced path'.